BipinShetty/Gali-ai/ReadMe.md

 ### 4. Clean and intuitive, not overly polished

 * The UI is minimal and task-focused
-* Not styled or branded — aligns with "prototype" intent
+* Not styled or branded — uses stream-lit for quick UI interface

 ### 5. Well-chosen tools and stack